 $2.50 | $129/day | $9.00/day | $43,800 |

+These figures represent savings on schema context alone; total per-query cost includes system prompt and response tokens, which are unaffected by pruning.
 The savings scale linearly with query volume.
 At 100K queries per day on gpt-4o, pruning saves over $430K per year - on a 35-table schema.

 Limitations